L & P Plater Drivers Restrictions In ACT

 Requirements For Learner Drivers To Become P1 Drivers

-In addition, after getting their Ps, drivers must hold their P1 licence for 12 months before qualifying for a P2 licence, under the new graduated licence scheme.
+In addition, after getting their Ps, under 25 year old drivers must hold their P1 licence for 12 months before qualifying for a P2 licence, under the new graduated licence scheme.

 Reduction In Demerit Points From 12 To 4 For L & P Platers